Google Add-on for Sheets

-After payment you activate the license in the ProjectSheet sidebar by clicking Pro again.
+After payment, you activate the license once by clicking Pro info again in the ProjectSheet sidebar.

 Create Work Breakdown Structure (WBS)

 A Work Breakdown Structure is useful to make sure the schedule covers the entire project scope

 Indenting tasks allows for structuring a project to create summary tasks.

 The start and finish dates of summary tasks follow the earliest start and latest finish date of its subtasks.

 Selected tasks can be shifted in time.

 The start and finish dates are used by ProjectSheet to show the task in the Gantt chart as a bar.

 This gives a graphical overview of all tasks within the selected time frame.